 34. Research Assistant

 Researches come in two versions.
-You may be requested to mine raw information or end up analyzing it and drawing conclusions.
+You may be requested to mine raw information or analyze it and draw conclusions.
 Either way, your role is to search for a relevant, fresh, and captivating story about a subject.
 The information will inform the delivery of a report or research paper.

 35. Dog Groomer